-Principal Investigator: Dr Lara Ho & Ruwan Ratnayake
+Principal Investigators: Lara Ho, IRC & Ruwan Ratnayake

-The project aims to develop strategies to improve adherence to standard precautions through the assessment of knowledge, risk perception, self-efficacy, and barriers and enablers for standard precautions in primary health facilities.
-It will also enable better understanding of the perspectives of health facility staff and health committees on the use of personal protective equipment.
+The aim was to develop strategies to improve adherence to standard precautions through the assessment of knowledge, risk perception, self-efficacy, and barriers and enablers for standard precautions in primary health facilities.
+It also enabled better understanding of the perspectives of health facility staff and health committees on the use of personal protective equipment.

 In August 2014, the Ebola Outbreak in West Africa was declared an International Health Emergency by WHO and within a couple of weeks ELRHA launched a rapid-response call for research to combat the crisis.
 The UK Department for International Development (DFID), the Wellcome Trust and ELRHA opened a special funding window through the Research for Health in Humanitarian Crises (R2HC) programme.

 The aim of this emergency call was both to produce robust research findings that could contribute to the effectiveness of the response to the current outbreak and help to draw lessons for future outbreaks of Ebola and other communicable diseases.
 The projects funded will strengthen the evidence base for the Ebola response in topics ranging from diagnostics to anthropology, surveillance and disease control.

 You are seeing this because you are using a browser that is not supported.
 The Elrha website is built using modern technology and standards.
 We recommend upgrading your browser with one of the following to properly view our website:Windows

 Please note that this is not an exhaustive list of browsers.
 We also do not intend to recommend a particular manufacturer's browser over another's; only to suggest upgrading to a browser version that is compliant with current standards to give you the best and most secure browsing experience.